oracle-livelabs/oci-migration/ecc-developer-hol/query/prepare-and-setup/prepare-and-setup.md

 Open [OCI console](https://www.oracle.com/cloud/sign-in.html?redirect_uri=https%3A%2F%2Fcloud.oracle.com%2F)  and login with your account credentials.
   ![OCI Console](../images/hq4.png " ")

-Using the details from the two steps above, proceed to the lab *Environment Setup* to setup your workshop environment using Oracle Resource Manager (ORM) and one of the following options:
+Using the details from the two steps above, proceed to the *Task 3* to setup your workshop environment using Oracle Resource Manager (ORM) and one of the following options:
 -  Create Stack:  *Compute + Networking*